winlover32/azure-pipelines-agent/tools/FindPipelinesUsingRetiredImages/readme.md

 # Finding Pipelines Targeting Retired Images

-Azure Pipelines will remove Windows Server 2016 with Visual Studio 2017(`vs2017-win2016`), macOS Mojave 10.14 (`macOS-10.14`) from our hosted pools.

-The scripts in this directory are intended to help customers identify Pipelines that depend on these retired images.
+The scripts in this directory are intended to help customers identify Pipelines that depend on deprecated images.
 Customers can then navigate to and update those Pipelines.

 ## QueryJobHistoryForRetiredImages.ps1
 usage: